Cognitive Field Theory: Memory-Dressed Collective Dynamics of Intelligence: I. Introduction

 The remainder of this paper is organized as follows.
-Section II introduces the unified dynamical equation governing collective neural states, and presents the corresponding MSRJD field-theoretic formulation.
-In Section III, we show that inference emerges as saddle-point dynamics, while Section IV demonstrates how loop corrections generate emergent collective modes and time scales.
-Section V describes learning as structural adaptation, and Section VI derives several canonical learning architectures as special limits of the theory.
-Finally, Section VII discusses the broader implications of this framework for neuroscience and artificial intelligence and outlines directions for future research.
+Section~II develops the geometric foundations of the cognitive field, derives the relaxation spectrum generated by learned cognitive geometry, and formulates the memory-dressed cognitive field equation.
+Section~III develops the self-maintained near-critical dynamics.
+Section~IV formulates inference, learning, and emergence as memory-dressed collective cognitive dynamics on adaptive cognitive manifolds.
+Section~V develops the hierarchical emergence theory of adaptive and memory-dominated intelligence.
+Section~VI derives observable temporal spectra and response functions.
+Section~VII analyzes several special dynamical limits of the distinct models.
+Finally, Section~VIII discusses broader implications for neuroscience, artificial intelligence, and nonequilibrium theories of collective cognition.